Merzasphor/MWSE/docs/source/types/tes3mobileProjectile.md

 ### `initialSpeed`

+*Read-only*.
 The initial speed that the projectile was launched at.

 **Returns**: